pszujewski/edx-software-engineering/README.md

 The SOLID Principles give a useful lens for reasoning about decision decisions:

-- Single-responsability principle: a module should do one thing.
+1. **The Single-responsability principle** states that a module should do one thing.
 See strategy pattern (small and independent algorithms), command pattern (abstract actions an object takes), and state pattern (abstract away how an object behaves given different states at runtime).
 This dirves us to have large numbers of classes, but each class is easier to understand and repair.

-- The Open/Closed principle says our systems should be open to extension but closed to modification.
+2. **The Open/ Closed principle** says our systems should be open to extension but closed to modification.
 This means that the system can get new features with modifying existing features.
 We don't want to accidentally modify existing classes just while adding new features or classes.

-- Liskov Substitution principle: Any Object in a program should be interchangeable with any other object in the same program that has the exact same parent type.
+3. **The Liskov Substitution principle** states that any Object in a program should be interchangeable with any other object in the same program that has the exact same parent type.
 The parent being the type that is the super class to the objects in question.

-- Interface Segregation principle: Clients should not be forced to rely on interfaces that they do not use.
+4. **The Interface Segregation principle** states that Clients should not be forced to rely on interfaces that they do not use.
 So instances of the interface should always use or need all the present methods and field for their interface.

-- Dependency Inversion: classes should depend on abstractions, and NOT on implementations.
+5. **Dependency Inversion** states that classes should depend on abstractions, and not on implementations.
 This principle makes classes much more reusable.
 So methods should take interfaces in their parameters and always return interfaces.

 ### Low-Level Design